BernhardWebstudio/svelte-virtual-table/README.md

 }
 ```

-Unfortunately, with these two workarounds, when scrolling down, it can happen that the table continues scrolling without user intervention (though the scrolling can be stopped manually).
+Unfortunately, with the first three workarounds, when scrolling down, it can happen that the table continues scrolling without user intervention (though the scrolling can be stopped manually).
 This is not the case when scrolling up.

 Some observations related to this observation: